 Slavery Era Disclosure.
 Contractor shall comply with San Francisco Administrative Code Chapter 12Y, San Francisco Slavery Era Disclosure Ordinance, including but not limited to Contractor’s affirmative duty to research and disclose evidence of Contractor, its parent or subsidiary entity, or its Predecessor Company’s Participation in the Slave Trade or receipt of Profits from the Slave Trade.
 Contractor is subject to the enforcement and penalty provisions in Chapter 12Y.

-Reserved.
-(Working with Minors)
+Reserved (“Working with Minors”).

 Consideration of Criminal History in Hiring and Employment Decisions.